rathink1/quotes-api/README.md

 ```
 Or use AWS Secrets Manager or Parameter Store for sensitive credentials.

+Also note that since IntelliJ Http Format comes with IntelliJ Ultimate, which I don't have (using community edition),
+hence providing cURL requests here.

 ### Create Quote (Admin only)
 ```bash
 curl -X POST http://localhost:8080/api/quotes \